Enable push notifications for Android (optional)

 apply plugin: 'com.google.gms.google-services' // Google Play services Gradle plugin

-Don't forget to configure your Android app and to add the Firebase API key from Firebase Console
+Don't forget to configure your Android app and add the Google Service Account Key from Firebase Console.
+Read more about adding the key here.

 Adding HelpCrunch notifications to a project with notifications